mubashir-rehman/fontchanger/README.md

 * Better logging support. now it will put everything i need to fix bugs into a tar.xz in the Fontchanger folder in internal storage. please send me this tar.xz if you encounter any bugs ( This feature will be finished in v2.0)
 * added GNU sleep command compiled from source code. no more sleep invaild errors.
 * added progress bar. now list loads faster. (will be applied to custom list in later update)
-* Update feature. now you can use -u flag or —update to update to beta builds. no more searching telegram for the latest
+* Update feature. now you can use -u flag or —update to update the font list and emoji list.
+This is what the module uses to show the list of fonts and emojis on my website and pulls the font files from this list.

 ### v1.7 - 6.14.2019
 * Fix custom Fonts applying for devices that dont use Roboto as default font